 - If you’re just starting and have a low amount of capital: When just getting off the ground, you might not have a cushion in your bank account to cover initial expenses.

 - If you’re a very small business with limited income and expenses: When your business is still very small, you might never have a large balance in your account.
-Overdraft protection gives you peace of mind for when something happens and your account is overdrawn.
+Overdraft protection gives you peace of mind when something happens and your account is overdrawn.

 - If you get paid quarterly, semiannually, or annually: Farmers, for example, usually don’t get paid until crops are harvested.
 This makes things run tight financially until a large check arrives.

 - If you don’t have a financial professional keeping track of finances: Not every small business can afford to have a full-time accountant on hand.
 While there’s no guarantee that you can’t keep your books accurate yourself, you also have many other things to worry about, so mistakes can happen.

 How To Avoid Business Account Overdrafts

 Here are a few best practices to avoid business account overdrafts:

 - Build up your savings account for emergencies: The best way to avoid having an overdrawn account is to build up the savings account that’s linked to your checking.
 Not only will that cover you in the event of a small overdraft, but it’ll prepare you for any emergency expenses that might come up.

 - Hire an accountant, if your business can afford it: Once your business grows to the point that you can afford to bring in someone to handle your finances full-time, you should hire an accountant.
 They’ll keep your budget in line and prove valuable come tax season.
 Our article on how to find an accountant will walk you through the process and contains questions to ask your candidates.

-- Limit the number of people with direct access to your checking: The fewer the people with access to your account, the lower the chance an expense falls through the cracks.
+- Limit the number of people with direct access to your checking: When fewer people have access to your account, you lower the chances of excess spending.

 Frequently Asked Questions (FAQs)